Brussels Things To Do With Kids

 Parc du Cinquantenaire, this Brussels park, is a great place to enjoy its large open spaces with a pond, lovely gardens, and several monuments, such as the triumphal arch, from which you can see much of the city.

-The Parc de Bruxelles, the city’s main public park, is close to the Royal Palace and the EU neighborhood.
+The Parc de Bruxelles, the city’s central public park, is close to the Royal Palace and the EU neighborhood.
 It has a sizable pond, playgrounds, and a range of visitor activities.

 The Parc de la Woluwe, the largest public park in Brussels, is situated in the Woluwe-Saint-Lambert commune.
 It has a lake, playgrounds, and a botanical garden.